-gBlocks Gene Fragments are double-stranded DNA fragments 125–3000 bp in length.
-They are manufactured with the same industry-leading, high-fidelity synthesis chemistries that were developed for our Ultramer™ DNA Oligos. gBlocks are available with standard A, C, G, T bases as well as up to 18 consecutive N or K residues.
+gBlocks Gene Fragments are double-stranded DNA fragments 125–3000 bp in length with a median error rate of less than 1:5000.
+They are manufactured with the same industry-leading, high-fidelity synthesis chemistries that were developed for our Ultramer™ DNA Oligos.

-Each gBlocks Gene Fragment goes through a quality control and sequence verification process.
-This includes size verification by capillary electrophoresis and sequence identification by mass spectrometry.
-This rigorous testing ensures that most recombinant colonies obtained from cloning each gBlocks Gene Fragment will contain the desired insert.
+Each gBlocks Gene Fragment goes through a quality control process, which includes size verification by capillary electrophoresis and sequence identification by mass spectrometry.
+This rigorous testing that most recombinant colonies obtained from cloning each gBlocks Gene Fragment will contain the desired insert.
 More complex sequences may need the end user to sequence additional clones.

-gBlocks HiFi Gene Fragments are double-stranded DNA fragments with sizes between 1000–3000 bp and verified with a median error rate of less than 1:12,000 via NGS.
-These high-quality, high-fidelity constructs facilitate the assembly of large and complex sequences, matching both the length and accuracy needed to minimize the introduction of unwanted substitution or deletion errors.
+gBlocks HiFi Gene Fragments are double-stranded DNA fragments between 1000–3000 bp that are sequence-verified via NGS with a median error rate of less than 1:12,000.
+These high-quality, high-fidelity fragments facilitate the assembly of large and complex sequences, matching both the length and accuracy needed to minimize the introduction of unwanted substitution or deletion errors.

-With either gBlocks or gBlocks HiFi Gene Fragments, you can easily assemble and clone your DNA fragment into the vector of your choice using a variety of cloning methods, including the Gibson Assembly® method and blunt- or cohesive-end cloning protocols.
+With either gBlocks or gBlocks HiFi Gene Fragments, you can easily assemble and clone your DNA fragment into the vector of your choice using a variety of cloning methods.
 For added flexibility, you can order gBlocks Gene Fragments with or without a 5′‑phosphate group.

-gBlocks Gene Fragment Libraries are pooled gBlocks fragments of 251 to 500 bp in total length that are ideal for generating recombinant antibodies or for protein engineering.
-With gBlocks Gene Fragments Libraries, you can generate hundreds of thousands of constructs at a fraction of the cost that creating multiple variant libraries would require.
-The variable regions can be up to 18 consecutive N or K bases long and must be at least 125 bp from either end of the gene fragment (Figure 1).
+gBlocks Gene Fragment Libraries are pooled gBlocks fragments of 251–500 bp in total length. gBlocks Gene Fragment Libraries are ideal for generating recombinant antibodies or for protein engineering, allowing researchers to generate hundreds of thousands of constructs within a reasonable budget.
+The variable regions can be up to 18 consecutive N (any base) or K (G or T) bases long and must be at least 125 bp from either end of the gene fragment (Figure 1).

 For gBlocks Gene Fragment Libraries, each constant region is verified similarly to standard gBlocks Gene Fragments.
 The final library product is size-verified by capillary electrophoresis.